-Mia Ghosh (1st from the right) has been a qualified ocean lifeguard for four years.
-Mia started off in 2015 as a junior lifeguard Nipper and four seasons later she was voted by her peers as the 2019 ocean lifeguard of the year.
+Maya Ghosh (1st from the right) has been a qualified ocean lifeguard for four years.
+Maya started off in 2015 as a junior lifeguard Nipper and four seasons later she was voted by her peers as the 2019 ocean lifeguard of the year.
+Maya has always been the one first to step up to the plate and do the extra work to make sure her water is safe and offer help to her fellow lifeguards.
+Maya has integrity, always doing the right thing even when no one is looking.
+Thank you Maya.

 Men of SBOR